Railways in Sydney: Disused tunnels

 Sydney has several disused tunnels.
 The best known of these are those leading out of St James station.
 There are also several disused tunnels and platforms on the Eastern Suburbs line, which like St James station provided for the possibility of four tunnels even though only two are in use.
 There is a stub tunnel at North Sydney railway station, north of platform 2, for a never constructed Manly to Mona Vale line.

 From the top of the northern stairs to platform 10 at Redfern station it is possible to view the unfinished structure for the low-level "up" (toward Central) Southern Suburbs platforms.
 The associated never-used tunnels are quite complex.
 Immediately to the left is the (surface level) stub tunnel for the "down" Southern Suburbs track.
 This short tunnel exits on the northern side of Lawson Street road bridge.
 There are at least nine railway tunnels under the suburb of Redfern: some in use, some never used.

-Platforms 26 and 27 at Central lie above the Eastern Suburbs Railway platforms and have never been used for trains.
-Like St. James station, these stations have stub tunnels, although they are much shorter.
+What was originally intended to be Platforms 26 and 27 at Central was constructed as part of the Eastern Suburbs Railway.
+Lying above the active Eastern Suburbs platforms, they have never been used for trains, and they now house communications and power rooms for the deeper Sydney Metro platforms, which took their numbering as platforms 26 and 27.
+Like St James station, the abandoned platforms at Redfern and Central have stub tunnels, although they are much shorter.

-There are three tunnels for the old Pyrmont goods line, not part of the passenger railway system.
+There are several tunnels on the old Rozelle–Darling Harbour Goods Line, most of which are now used by the Inner West Light Rail.
 One runs underneath Railway Square, near the Central station railway yards.
-For a time, the line was used to service the Powerhouse Museum.
+For a time, this section of the line was used to service the Powerhouse Museum.
 The corridor adjacent to the tunnel is now a pedestrian pathway, the tunnel itself is disused.
-The second tunnel runs underneath Glebe and is now part of the Dulwich Hill light rail line from Central station (see Metropolitan Goods railway line).
+A pair of tunnels run underneath Pyrmont and Glebe and are now part of the light rail line.
 The third tunnel was created in 2000 when an extension to the City West Link Road through Leichhardt was built on top of a cutting.
 This is also now used by the light rail.